Guidelines for Preparing a Pre-Proposal Paper

 Step Three: Fill Out the Online Form and Submit It with the Cover Sheet You Created for Your Pre-Proposal

-This form and enclosed cover sheet will allow the recipient to build a pre-proposal database with contact details of applicants.
+This form and the enclosed cover sheet will allow the recipient to build a pre-proposal database with the contact details of applicants.
 Once the form is completed and submitted electronically, you will have the option to print off a copy.
-You should print off the cover sheet and submit this with the pre-proposal you created, signed by the dean, director or chair of your institution.
+You should print off the cover sheet and submit this with the pre-proposal you created, signed by the dean, director, or chair of your institution.

 Step Four: Submit the Pre-Proposal with Cover Sheet and Budget Document(s) and Await Approval

 You should submit your pre-proposal for approval i.e. to be signed by the faculty chair and dean by a designated date.

 Step Five: Submit a Copy (One) of Your Approved Pre-Proposal Pack